HelgeS/helges.github.io/_pages/about.md

 ---

 Hi, I'm a PhD Student at [Simula Research Laboratory](https://www.simula.no/) in Oslo, Norway.
-My work is funded by the Certus Centre for Software Validation and Verification ([Certus SFI](http://www.certus-sfi.no/)).
+My work is funded by the Certus Centre for Software Validation and Verification ([Certus SFI](http://www.certus-sfi.no/)) and the [AI4EU](https://www.ai4eu.eu/) project.

 Research Interests
 ======